Heating is a necessity for many species of aquarium fish, both in saltwater and freshwater tanks.

 - Magnets can slip if placed closely to powerhead etc.

 - Probe needs to be cleaned every few months.

 How to Choose the Best Aquarium Heater for your Tank

 All of the above aquarium heaters are great heaters, they are all easy to maintain and function well.
-The best aquarium heater for one person, may not necessarily be for another.
+The best aquarium heaters for one person, may not necessarily be for another.

 The very basic rule of thumb is that you need between 2.5 and 5 watts per gallon of water volume.
 This can obviously vary depending on how cold the room is that your aquarium is in, and how large the tank is.

 The larger the body of water, the slower the water will lose heat, whereas the smaller the volume of water and the smaller the tank, the more quicker it will lose heat so a larger watt is required.